wunderman4/axway-open-docs/content/en/docs/apim_yamles/yamles_environmentalization.md

 {
-"title": "Environmentalize your YAML configuration", "linkTitle": "Environmentalize your YAML configuration", "weight":"50",
+"title": "Environmentalize your YAML configuration", "linkTitle": "Environmentalize your YAML configuration", "weight": "50",
   "date": "2020-09-24",
   "description": "Learn how to environmentalize your YAML configuration."
 }

 The XML federated configuration provides several ways to environmentalize parts of the configuration.
 See [Environmentalize configuration](/docs/apigtw_devops/promotion_arch/#environmentalize-configuration) for details.